AlfredBr/Merlins-Magic-Square/PRIVACY.md

 The level and move number (i.e. game data) are stored on your phone.
 When you delete the app, the game data in also deleted.

 * This app exists for your entertainment only.
-* We do not collect, store or share any user data.
+* We do not collect, store or share any user data outside of your device.